 Yuka & The Forest

-Limited edition of 500 copies including print (option of 3), 24 x 29,5 cm, 64 pages, duotone, linen hardcover with mounted photograph, Printed on recycled paper, Contains a short story by the artist, Designed by Lena C Emery & 6'56''
+Limited edition of 500 copies including print (option of 3), 24 x 29,5 cm, 64 pages, duotone, linen hardcover with mounted photograph, all image as well end papers are of 100% recycled paper stock.
+Contains a short story by the artist, Designed by Lena C Emery & 6'56''

 10% of all proceeds go to WWF (The World Wide Fund for Nature) working in the field of wilderness preservation and the reduction of human impact on the environment.